KDE/websites-hig-kde-org/source/components/editing/tableview.rst

 nested recursively.
 It provides a familiar way to convey information that might otherwise not be obvious or readily understood.

+Tables can provide
-Tables provide inline editing with the advance of a concise layout since no additional control is needed for input.
-The approach is usually less error-prone because a list with direct input has no dependency to other controls (in contrast to the combination of a list with an edit which needs to be enabled or disabled appropriate to the list entry the user clicks).
-The drawback is reduced discoverability for lists with restricted editing function, at least when only a few cells can be changed.
-User does not know which cell is editable and which is not.
+:doc:`inline editing </patterns/content/viewingediting>` with the
+advance of a concise layout since no additional control is needed for input.
+The drawback is reduced discoverability for tables with restricted editing function, at least when only a few cells can be changed.
+The user does not know which cell is editable and which is not.

 Example
 -------